-Element Development Requirements Solar Access Ensure solar access is maintained to the following: The eastern edge of Kananook Creek and the entire foreshore reserve between 10am and 2pm at the winter solstice (June 22).
-Refer to Figure 45 and 46.
-The Kananook Creek Trail between 10am and 2pm at the spring equinox (September 23).
-Kananook Creek Boulevard South - Beyond a distance of 9.0m from the eastern boundary of the road reserve between 10am and 2pm at the spring equinox (September 23).
-Refer to Figure 47.
-Future Kananook Creek Promenade (510 Nepean Highway) - Beyond a distance of 7.0m from the eastern edge of the future promenade between 10am and 2pm at the spring equinox (September 23).
-Refer to Figure 48.
-McCombs Reserve - Beyond a distance of 20.0m from the northern property boundary of the reserve between 10am and 2pm at the spring equinox (September 23).
-Refer to Figure 49. • Within 7.0m of the eastern property boundary of Nepean Highway between 10am and 2pm at the spring equinox (September 23).
+Ensure solar access is maintained to the following:

+- The eastern edge of Kananook Creek between 10am and 2pm at the spring equinox (September 22).
+Refer to Figure 45 and 46. - The entire foreshore reserve between 10am and 2pm at the winter solstice (June 22).
+Refer to Figure 45 and 46. - The Kananook Creek Trail between 10am and 2pm at the spring equinox (September 22). - Kananook Creek Boulevard South Beyond a distance of 9.0m from the eastern boundary of the road reserve between 10am and 2pm at the spring equinox (September 22).
+Refer to Figure 47. - Future Kananook Creek Promenade (510 Nepean Highway) Beyond a distance of 7.0m from the eastern edge of the future promenade between 10am and 2pm at the spring equinox (September 22).
+Refer to Figure 48. - McCombs Reserve Beyond a distance of 20.0m from the northern property boundary of the reserve between 10am and 2pm at the spring equinox (September 22).
+Refer to Figure 49. - Within 7.0m of the eastern property boundary of Nepean Highway between 10am and 2pm at the spring equinox (September 22).
 This measurement accounts for future widening of the Nepean Highway footpath.
-Refer to

-Figure 50.

-10am and 2pm at the spring equinox (September 23).
+Refer to Figure 50. - The entire southern footpath of Wells, Playne Street and Davey Street between 10am and 2pm at the spring equinox (September 22).